 Global GRAPE Grid (G3) Project: Running N-body simulations of star clusters across a network of dedicated hardware sites:

 Papers tend to be written with the intent to be read by other scientists, and might not be very useful for people without a similar background.
-Because poster presentations are usually more accessible than scientific papers, here are some posters:
+Because poster presentations and slide sets are usually more accessible than scientific papers, here are a few of them:

 1. Multiscale Computing with HemeLB (coupling